mvolkmann/blog/src/swift/SwiftUI.md

 The {% aTargetBlank
 "https://developer.apple.com/documentation/swiftui/text/foregroundcolor(_:)",
-"foregroundColor" %} view modifier changes the text color of a `Text` view to a given `Color`.
+"foregroundStyle" %} view modifier changes the text color of a `Text` view to a given `Color`.

 The {% aTargetBlank